jaimegonzalezfabregas/proxy-dev-tools/readme.md

 ## Building from source

 > Not working, deno doesn't like compiling when node:ws is a dependency.
+WIP

 As in dev mode, run `npm i` in app/ and frontend_src/ before the first run.